xaviermignot/xaviermignot.github.io/_drafts/github-runner-container-app-part2.md

 In the Azure portal, we can see the triggered jobs in the _Execution history_ blade:
-![Execution history](/04-portal-execution-history.png)_This is where we can monitor current and past runs_ From here we can also troubleshoot in the logs, sadly the _Log stream_ blade is not (yet ?) available for jobs so we have to run queries in Log Analytics for that.
+![Execution history](/04-portal-execution-history.png)_This is where we can monitor current and past runs_ From here we can also troubleshoot in the logs, sadly the _Log stream_ blade is not available for jobs (yet ?) so we have to run queries in Log Analytics for that.

-Once all the jobs have finished, everything is marked as _completed_ in the Azure portal, and no runner appear in the GitHub UI as the KEDA scaler have scaled them to 0.
+Once all the jobs have finished, everything is marked as ✅ _Succeded_ (or ❌ _Failed_) in the Azure portal, and no runner appears anymore in the GitHub UI as the KEDA scaler have scaled them to 0.

 > I have kept the default scaling parameters (0 to 10 instances).
-This can be changed and even combined with other rules like a [CRON](https://keda.sh/docs/latest/scalers/cron) one if you want to keep at least one instance alive during the day for faster startup and usage optimization
+This can be changed and even combined with other rules like a [CRON](https://keda.sh/docs/latest/scalers/cron) one if you want to keep at least one instance ready during the day for faster startup and usage optimization
 {: .prompt-tip }

 ## One last word about GitHub tokens
-At the time of publishing this post, to be honest I still have an issue regarding authentication against the GitHub REST API: after a few hours, the scaler gets 401 errors and the runners don't register.
+At the time of publishing this post, to be honest I still have an issue regarding authentication against the GitHub REST API: after a few hours the generated token expires, the scaler gets 401 errors and the runners don't register.
 To workaround this I re-deploy the runners to get a fresh GitHub installation token (I could also use a [schedule](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule)).

 I have tried several ways to fix this, without success for now.
 There is an [optional feature](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/refreshing-user-access-tokens#configuring-your-app-to-use-user-access-tokens-that-expire) in GitHub Apps regarding expiration that I have disabled, but it didn't make any change (it might target user tokens only, I am using installation tokens).